 Preschool Math Books about Shapes and Patterns

 Kids ages 3-5 are learning skills that they will apply to advanced mathematics later on in life.
 Don’t push them, though!
 Let them learn through informal play with patterns and shapes.
-These books will feed into that natural curiosity and they will also enjoy exploring math art by making their own shape book like this one!
+These books will feed into that natural curiosity and they will also enjoy exploring shapes by making their own shape book like this one!

 Max Found Two Sticks.
 Guess where the most engaging patterns are located?
 Music!
 I love this book about a boy who starts to beat out musical patterns with two sticks he finds during a breezy day.
 He taps out the sounds he hears around him in rhythmic patterns.
 Read it aloud to kids and encourage them to tap out or say their own musical patterns.